Mobility-Assisted Decentralized Federated Learning: Convergence Analysis and A Data-Driven Approach: Distribution Aware Mobility-Assisted DFL

 Clusters are formed iteratively: the first center is the location covering the largest number of static clients within $R_c$; subsequent centers are chosen from uncovered clients, prioritizing coverage of most static clients.
 This yields a compact set of representative destinations $\mathcal{L}_c$.
 Mobile clients then apply the same distribution-aware rule as in DAM, but only over $\mathcal{L}_c$: By focusing on cluster centers, DCM accelerates convergence while retaining the benefits of distribution-aware movement.
 The clustering process is summarized in Algorithm~\ref{alg:clustering}.

-\textbf{Discussion.} Both DAM and DCM extend the role of mobile clients beyond random relays.
-DAM flexibly explores all feasible locations, while DCM improves efficiency by limiting movements to representative centers.
-In both cases, mobility strategically connects sparse or heterogeneous regions, enhancing information dissemination and accelerating convergence.
-For probability assignment (Eqs.~(\ref{eq:prob_dist}) and~(\ref{eq:DCM_prob_dist})), we adopt simple normalization, which empirically outperformed softmax in our experiments.
+\textbf{Complexity Scaling.} In DAM and the COM baseline, a mobile client respectively evaluates the distribution distance in Eq. \eqref{eq:dist_diff} and node degree difference over all candidate locations in the grid, i.e., $|\mathcal{G}|=G^2$ candidates, whereas DCM restricts the candidate set to the cluster centers $\mathcal{L}_c$ generated by Algorithm~\ref{alg:clustering}, i.e., $|\mathcal{L}_c|$ candidates.
+Therefore, the search complexity is reduced from $\mathcal{O}(G^2)$ to $\mathcal{O}(|\mathcal{L}_c|)$, yielding a reduction factor of $\frac{G^2}{|\mathcal{L}_c|}$.
+Using a simple approximation, the number of clusters can be estimated as the number of circular areas with radius $R_c$ required to cover the network, i.e., $|\mathcal{L}_c| \leq \frac{G^2}{\pi R_c^2}$.
+Accordingly, the reduction scales as $\frac{G^2}{|\mathcal{L}_c|}\geq \pi R_c^2$.
+This estimate assumes the worst case where the entire network is clustered; in practice, the reduction is typically larger.

+\textbf{Design Discussion.} We employ the $\ell_2$ distance to measure distribution discrepancy since it provides a symmetric and bounded metric over class-wise histograms, while avoiding singularities that may arise in divergence-based measures such as KL when class probabilities are zero.
+For probability assignment, we adopt simple linear normalization rather than softmax to preserve the proportional relationship between candidate discrepancies without introducing additional nonlinear scaling or temperature hyperparameters.

 Algorithms~\ref{alg:dam} and~\ref{alg:mobility} illustrate how the movement of mobile clients is controlled according to the pre-defined mobility pattern.
-These mobility patterns consist of the baseline model, \textbf{Random Movement}, and our proposed mobility strategies, \textbf{DCM} and \textbf{DAM}.
+These mobility patterns consist of the baseline model, \textbf{Random Movement} and \textbf{COM}, and our proposed mobility strategies, \textbf{DCM} and \textbf{DAM}.
+Although we consider a grid-based mobility model for clarity, the proposed framework is not restricted to grid networks and can be naturally extended to graph-based mobility settings (e.g., road networks) by redefining the feasible location set and using shortest-path distance over the mobility graph.
+In such cases, the selected destination is mapped to a reachable node in the mobility graph and the mobile client follows a shortest-path routing policy, while the connectivity-based convergence analysis remains the same.

+\textbf{Discussion.} The COM baseline and DAM enhance information flow by respectively prioritizing graph connectivity and class-wise distribution discrepancy, while DCM jointly considers both aspects with the additional benefit of reduced search complexity.
+DAM explores all feasible locations to transfer heterogeneous information, whereas DCM guides mobile clients toward representative cluster centers, simultaneously connecting to a large number of static clients and transferring distinct information across heterogeneous regions.
+In both cases, mobile nodes strategically connects sparse or heterogeneous regions, enhancing information dissemination and accelerating convergence.
+Although Theorem~\ref{th:theorem} indicates that convergence depends on both the heterogeneity term $\hat{\tau}$ and the connectivity parameter $B$ and DAM operates only based on distribution discrepancy, DCM inherently balances both factors.
+As empirically validated in Section~\ref{sec:exp}, DCM reduces not only the impact of data heterogeneity but also parameter $B$ effectively, confirming our theoretical intuitions.